 The bottom line

-Painting over carbon fiber might be difficult, especially for novices who are unsure of how to use a good brush or roller to apply paints.
+Painting over carbon fiber might be possible, but it’s difficult, especially for novices unsure how to use a good brush or roller to apply paint.

-So, if you are new to painting, it’s good to use a spray paint can or airbrush as they will be easier to use and will help you achieve a more consistent finish.
+So, if you are new to painting, it’s good to use a spray paint can or airbrush as they will be easier to use on carbon fiber and help you achieve a more consistent finish.

 Just remember to take your time, have patience, and practice on some smaller pieces before you tackle any bigger, more expensive, and more important project.